cn0047/stash/ed/mysql/triggers.md

 A trigger is activates when a statement inserts, updates, or deletes (they do not activate for changes in views).
-There cannot be multiple triggers for a given table that have the same trigger event and action time.
+There cannot be multiple triggers for a given table that have the same trigger event and action time (till version 5.7).

+WARNING:
+Cascaded foreign key actions do not activate triggers.
+Triggers work unsafe in statement based replication.

 In an INSERT trigger, only NEW.col_name can be used.
 In a DELETE trigger, only OLD.col_name can be used.